Located in the Algarve, Ria Formosa is a Nature Park since 1987.

 7. Barra da Armona in Fuzeta

-Barra da Armona is only accessible by boat and it’s a place where you can enjoy unspoiled nature, numerous birdlife and off beaten beaches with vast stretches of sand and crystalline waters.
+Barra da Armona is only accessible by boat.
+Here you can enjoy unspoiled nature, numerous bird life and off beaten beaches with vast stretches of sand and crystalline waters.

 Tavira is one of the most beautiful and charming towns in the Algarve.
-From the city limits you can admire its beaches separated by the coastal lagoon of Ria Formosa and orchards covered hills in the outskirts of this lovely town.
+You can admire its beaches separated by the coastal lagoon of Ria Formosa and orchards covered hills in the outskirts of this lovely town.

 9. Barril Beach

-Barril is an idyllic beach in the Algarve located on the island of Tavira, known for its anchors cemetery.
-It was once home to a small tuna fishing community.
-Lining the sand dunes of the beach are the anchors that were once used by the tuna fishing fleet and this unique rusting memorial is known as the anchor cemetery.
+Barril is an idyllic beach in the Algarve located on the island of Tavira, known for its anchors.
+This place was formerly home to a small tuna fishing community.
+You can find the anchors once used by the tuna fishing fleet facing the dunes.
+This unique rusting memorial is known as the cemetery of anchors.

 10. The Salinas of Ria Formosa

-The geography and climate of the Algarve is perfect for the use of one of its natural resources: sea salt.
-Originally salt-marshes, these large rectangular saltpans (salinas in Portuguese) cover a considerable area and are still producing salt nowadays.
-Although a man-made habitat these areas are a favorite feeding group for wading birds.
+The geography and climate of the Algarve are perfect for one of its natural resources: sea salt.
+Originally salt-marshes, these large rectangular saltpans (salinas in Portuguese) are still producing salt nowadays.
+These areas are a favourite feeding site for wading birds.
 It is also in the salinas we can see the Greater Flamingo and many other species of birds.

-If you’re on holiday in the Algarve and looking for things to do, have a look at the eco-friendly solar boat trips and tours we have available in Ria Formosa with departures from Faro.
+If you are on holiday in the Algarve and looking for things to do, have a look at the eco-friendly solar boat trips and tours we have available in Ria Formosa with departures from Faro.